AnthonySafatli/ScribbleR/README.md

 - **First Icon**: Select Mode — `Draw`, `Eraser`, or `Text`
 - **Second Icon**: Choose Pen Color
 - **Third Icon**: Adjust Pen Size

-## 📚 What I Learned

-This was my **first full-stack project**, and I learned a lot about:

-- Using React for UI development
-- Managing real-time communication with SignalR
-- Working with PostgreSQL databases
-- Dockerizing applications for deployment
-- Full-stack architecture from the ground up

-## 🔮 Future Plans

-- ✨ Complete UI redesign with custom styling
-- 💬 Chat History: Save and browse past messages
-- 🧹 General polish and UX improvements

 ### Possible Enhancements